chuckzel/cytoscape-tidytree/README.md

     stop: ((e: LayoutEventObject) => void) | undefined = undefined;   // callback for the layout`s finish

     /**
-     * Layout options passed to nodes.node.layoutDimensions()
+     * Layout options passed to node.layoutDimensions()
      * https://js.cytoscape.org/#node.layoutDimensions
      */
-    nodeDimensionsIncludeLabels: boolean = true;  // if overflowing labels shoud count in the width or height of the node }
+    nodeDimensionsIncludeLabels: boolean = true;  // if overflowing labels should count in the width or height of the node }
 ```
 ## Build from source